edidonato1/Pops_Liquor_Cabinet/README.md

 #### PostMVP

 - Import component library for CSS styling -[]
-- Bottles are automatically deleted from inventory when % full reaches zero -[]
+- Bottles are automatically deleted from inventory when % full reaches zero -[x]
 - Additional form, connected to additional Airtable API for user to create a personal cocktail directory -[]
 - Graphic that reflects the amount of product in the current bottle on "grab bottle" page -[]
 - Cocktail costing sheet for professional bartenders -[]
-- About page and *help* modals for certain input fields -[]
+- Get Notes modal when item is clicked in inventory -[]

 ---